 - Chopin concert outdoors

 For me — having a plan is a much better way to travel.
+You can select your preferred escorte paris before you arrive if you wish.
 Of course we’ll be flexible if we need to switch something up but now we know that we’ll get to everything we want to do.
 It’s more relaxing this way because we’ve done all the hard work ahead of time.
 We’ve researched menus and prices and what time museums are open already.
 So now we can just follow our itinerary and take in all that Paris has to offer!
 We even scheduled in a nap! 🙂